mraghurao92/spring-custom-value-injector/README.md

     ```

 5. The Spring Scheduler will automatically run every hour to retrieve `@InjectValue` properties from all beans and log
-   their content for monitoring purposes.
+   their content asynchronously for monitoring purposes.

 ### `@InjectValue` Annotation Attributes